-This interview is one installment in our Empowering Activities series.
-To read more profiles like this, check out other posts right here on our blog!
+This interview is Part 2 in our Empowering Activities series.
+To read more, check out the rest of the series right here!
 We hope that celebrating our stellar Empowerly students will inspire other high schoolers to reach for the stars.

-Hello, my name is Adarsh, I am a freshman at American High School in Fremont, California, and this is my first blog post.
-Just a little background info about me: I am an avid coder and reader, basketball player, and a volunteer tutor for young children.
+Hello, my name is Adarsh, I am a freshman in high school in Fremont, California, and this is my first blog post.
+Just a little background info about me: I am an avid coder and reader, basketball player, and volunteer tutor for young children.
 I have created a non-profit organization, Sprouting Youth Foundation, that teaches kids of all ages STEM and public speaking which uses a curriculum that I have created.
 Furthermore, I have even worked as an intern at the humanist global charity to alleviate needy people from poverty in India and a part of an FTC robotics team.
 My passion is to pursue the field of Cognitive science and Linguistics.
 I have made a Linguistics Club in my school and I write blogs about these subjects on my blog.

 Important Awards and Accomplishments, So Far…